x3rAx/svelte-kit-isolated-stores/README.md

 But there is at least one situation where code runs on the server outside component initialization:

-The `onDestroy()` is triggert during SSR (or rather when SSR is done).
+The `onDestroy()` hook is triggert during SSR (or rather when SSR is done).
 And if you try to use an isolated store there, it will fail to access the `session` object and throw an exception.

 > There may be other situation where this can happen, I just didn't encounter